veselinastaneva/th-docs/deployment/ludwig.md

 })
 ```

+### Model Classes (optional)

+The TeachableHub's Auto-Generated Serving API will use the Model Classes in the prediction results to return human-readable predictions outputs.
+Model classes are automatically configured from your model's "output_features".

 ### Usage Samples (required)

 Maintaining these deployment samples, you receive free-of-charge Auto-Generated Serving API Documentation, Model Validation that protects you from deploying models that are not working as expected, and better usage examples for everyone who will integrate the Teachable in their software.
 These examples are the ones used in the `PredictMan` as well. **At least one of `ndarray` or `features` is required**.
 If your `Teachable` is using the `Features Validation` feature both are required.